Maoist links case: Maha govt moves SC against HC verdict acquitting ex-DU professor G N Saibaba | Law-Order

 The high court also set aside the life sentence imposed on Saibaba, 54, and acquitted five other accused in the case.

-''The prosecution has failed to prove beyond reasonable doubt the case against the accused persons,'' the high court said.
+''The prosecution has failed to prove beyond reasonable doubt the case against the accused persons,'' a division bench of Justices Vinay Joshi and Valmiki SA Menezes said.

 It held as ''null and void'' the sanction procured by the prosecution to charge the accused under anti-terror law, the Unlawful Activities (Prevention) Act (UAPA).

+''The prosecution has failed to establish any legal seizure or any incriminating material against the accused,'' the high court said.

-Saibaba, who is wheelchair-bound due to physical disability, is lodged in the Nagpur Central Jail since his arrest in the case in 2014.
+Saibaba, who is wheelchair-bound, is lodged in the Nagpur Central Jail since his arrest in the case in 2014.
+In March 2017, a sessions court in Maharashtra's Gadchiroli district had convicted Saibaba and five others, including a journalist and a Jawaharlal Nehru University (JNU) student, for alleged Maoist links and for indulging in activities amounting to waging war against the country.

+The trial court had held Saibaba and others guilty under various provisions of the UAPA and the Indian Penal Code.

+On October 14, 2022, another bench of the high court had acquitted Saibaba, noting the trial proceedings were ''null and void'' in the absence of a valid sanction under the UAPA.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)